-Clinical experience begins in the 200-level nursing courses and occurs in diverse community settings, varying from Helena’s hospitals to public health, assisted-living, long-term care, home visits, and psychiatric and school settings.
-Although nursing clinical is primarily in Helena, out of town clinical may be required, necessitating personal transportation at the students’ expense.
-In addition, on-campus clinical experiences are provided in the on-campus nursing clinical simulation center.
-Each nursing course at Carroll provides quality, personalized learning experiences.
+Clinical experience begins in the 200-level nursing courses and occur in diverse community settings, varying from Helena’s hospitals to public health, assisted-living, long-term care, home visits, and psychiatric and school settings.
+Although nursing clinical is primarily in Helena, out of town clinical are required periodically throughout the curriculum, necessitating personal transportation at the students' expense.
+On-campus clinical experiences are also provided in the on-campus nursing simulation center.

-Nursing students are expected to purchase Carroll College nursing scrubs, name tag, hand-held mobile device, and other items needed for clinical/lab experience.
+Nursing students are expected to purchase Carroll College nursing scrubs, nametags, hand-held mobile device, and other items needed for clinical/ lab experience.
 As part of the program onboarding process and prior to beginning 200-level courses, nursing students must demonstrate specific clinical readiness requirements required by our third-party clinical affiliates.
 These requirements must be kept current throughout the program duration and include, but may not be limited to, up-to-date immunization records, a criminal background check, a 10-panel urine drug screen, maintenance of current health insurance, and American Heart Association Basic Life Support for Healthcare Providers certification.

 At Carroll College, all students are required to practice in accordance with the Statutes and Rules of Nursing for the State of Montana.